What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?

 what your rights are

 FIRST, Make a Timely Protest to the Suspension.
-Depending upon how the SSA learned about the warrant, you may get advance notice of the intended suspension.
-This advanced notice is the "due process period."
+Depending on how the SSA learned about the warrant, you may get advance notice of the intended suspension.
+This advance notice is the "due process period."

-- If you or someone acting for you reports the warrant, SSA will suspend your benefits immediately.
-You will get an overpayment notice at the same time that you get your suspension notice.
+*If you or someone acting for you reports the warrant, SSA will suspend your benefits right away.
+You will get an overpayment notice at the same time you get your suspension notice.

-If you protest the suspension during this due process period, the SSA will put off the suspension until it figures out whether your protest qualifies you for a good cause exception.
+If you protest the suspension during this due process period, the SSA will put off the suspension until it figures out whether you qualify for a good cause exception.
 (Read more on the good cause exceptions below.)
 You will keep getting your check.
-If the SSA later determines that it should have suspended your benefits, it will seek an overpayment for the benefits you got during the deferral.
+If the SSA later determines it should have suspended your benefits, it will seek an overpayment for the benefits you got during the deferral.

 If you do not protest during this due process period, the SSA will suspend your benefits.
 You may still protest the suspension of benefits.
 The SSA will only give your benefits back if you win your protest.

 SECOND, Address the Warrant.
-Take a close look at your notice of suspension.
-It should tell you why the SSA is suspending your benefits.
+Look closely at your notice of suspension.
+It should say why the SSA is suspending your benefits.
 It should also tell you about the warrant.
 The notice should say:

 where the warrant was issued